mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 ## Quick filter

-The grid does not currently gnatively include this feature.
+The grid does not natively include quick filtering.
 However, it could be easily implemented as in the demo below.

 {{"demo": "pages/components/data-grid/filtering/QuickFilteringGrid.js", "bg": "inline", "defaultCodeOpen": false}}